 While all products may not lend themselves to this kind of creativity, knowing what fits for your brand, industry, and audience will help you craft an appropriate and unique logo.

 Inspiration can come from anywhere, but we hope these five examples give you new ideas for designing a logo for your small business.
-Keep the five design principles in mind and let your creativity flow!
+Keep the five design principles in mind and let your creativity flow.
+You can always check out the latest logo design trends if you want more inspiration.
 Do you love your logo?
 Share it with us in the comments section below.